zoriya/Kyoo/README.md

 Kyoo currently supports Web and Android clients, with additional platforms being thought about.
 Rough estimates:
 * Today: Web & Android
 * Spring 2025: Chromecast
-* Summer 2025: AndroidTV
+* Summer 2025: Android-TV

 Don't see your client?
-Kyoo is focused on adding features but welcomes contributors!
+Kyoo is focused on adding features, but welcomes contributors!
 The frontend is built with React-Native and Expo.
 Come hang and develop with us on Discord.

 Support for Apple devices (iOS, tvOS) is not currently planned due to buying hardware and yearly developer fee (~$100).